 - Nick D. Anderson

 This requires a special blend of bold authority, vision, persuasion, patience, negotiation and a whole lot more!
-Middle managers will find quick insight and wisdom in these 100 short lessons which can be applied in real time.
+Managers will find quick insight and wisdom in these 100 short lessons which can be applied in real time.

-What it takes to be successful in corporate America is not what many are told to believe.
-Leadership is a choice - and not the choice of the leader, but rather the choice of another person to follow (you) the leader.
+Leadership is a choice - and not necessarily the choice of the leader, but always the choice of another person to follow (you) the leader.

 The work starts within.